 Partners in the challenge include US-Ignite, the National Science Foundation; the U.S. Departments of Transportation and Health and Human Services; and, from the private sector, Intel, IBM, Juniper Networks, Extreme Networks, Cisco, Qualcomm, GE, AT&T, and ARM Holdings.
 For more details on the complete list of partners and team members, please visit the US-Ignite website.

 Program details, including how to participate, are provided here.

 For further information, contact:

 Sokwoo Rhee (firstname.lastname@example.org)

-Associate Director, Internet of Things and Cyber-Physical Systems
+Associate Director of Cyber-Physical Systems Program

 Conferences and Events